 There's no reason why your child can't enjoy parties just like other children.

-- Buy coloured food boxes (available from party supply shops) and get the children to decorate them with stickers and a name label.
+- Buy coloured food boxes and get the children to decorate them with stickers and a name label.
 Then you can put a selection of food into each box.

-- Make or buy gluten-free chicken nuggets or mini hot dog sausages (check out our recipe or find supermarket versions in the @Food and Drink Directory@).
+- Make or buy gluten free chicken nuggets or mini hot dog sausages.

 - Fizzy drinks, fruit juices and most fruit cordials do not contain gluten, but check any cloudy drinks as these may contain barley.